mlcommons/training/image_segmentation/pytorch/README.md

 ## Evaluation frequency

-The evaluation schedule is the following:
+The evaluation schedule depends on the number of samples processed per epoch.
+Since the dataset is fairly small, and the global batch size respectively large, the last batch (padded or dropped) can represent a sizable fraction of the whole dataset.
+It is assumed that the last batch is always padded.
+Therefore, the evaluation schedule depends on the `samples per epoch` in the following manner:
-- for epochs 1 - 999: Do not evaluate
+- for epochs 1 to CEILING(1000*168/`samples per epoch`) - 1: Do not evaluate
-- for epochs >= 1000: Evaluate every 20 epochs
+- for epochs >= CEILING(1000\*168/`samples per epoch`): Evaluate every CEILING(20\*168/`samples per epoch`) epochs

+Two examples:
+1. Global batch size = 32:
+- `samples per epoch` = 192, since the last batch of 8 is padded to 32
+- evaluation starts at epoch = 875
+- evaluation is run every 18 epochs

+2. Global batch size = 128:
+- `samples per epoch` = 256, since the last batch of 40 is padded to 64
+- evaluation starts at epoch = 657
+- evaluation is run every 14 epochs

+The training should stop at epoch = CEILING(10000\*168/`samples per epoch`).
+If the model has not converged by that epoch the run is considered as non-converged.

 ## Evaluation thoroughness